-The Super Events will be run as one event over two days, consisting of a gualifying race and main race loop 1 on Day one, and loops 2 and 3 on Day two.
-The main race loop 1 start time for all competitors will be the start time as published in the start list based on qualifying classification, or any other official notice published by the organisers.
-Loop 1 end time will be the final control flying finish time of each competitor.
-Elapsed time will be calculated as final control time minus the competitor's main race loop 1 start time.
-The loop 1 elapsed times including time penalties plus qualifying race time including time penalties, will be classified from shortest to longest.
+The Super Events will be run as one event over two days, consisting of a qualifying race and stage one on Day one, and stages two and three on Day two.
+The main race stage one start time for all competitors will be the start time as published in the start list based on qualifying classification, or any other official notice published by the organisers.
+Stage one end time will be the final control flying finish time of each competitor.
+Elapsed time will be calculated as final control time minus the competitor's stage one start time.
+The stage one elapsed times including time penalties plus qualifying race time including time penalties, will be classified from shortest to longest.
 Refer SSR 306 [i].

 This will be the competitor's classification for Day one as published in the Partial Provisional and Partial Final classification which will determine the starting order for Day two.
 Protests received disputing the classification of Day one will be heard by the Stewards of the meeting, and their final decision will determine the starting order for Day two.
-DNF in Day one loop 1 will be allocated a start position for Day two loop 2 as per SSR 314 [ii] and [iii] including time penalties.
+DNF in Day one stage one will be allocated a start position for Day two stage two as per SSR 314 [ii] and [iii] including time penalties.
 Day two race end time will be the final control flying finish time of each competitor.
 Elapsed time will be calculated as final control time minus the competitor's Day two race start time.
 The Day two race elapsed times including time penalties will be classified from shortest to longest.
 The sum of the elapsed times for Day one and Day two will be classified from shortest to longest.
 This will be the competitor's classification for the event.
-The category and class winners will be declared on the shortest main race time including time penalties plus qualifying race time including time penalties in the respective category and class.
+The Overall and Class winners will be declared on the shortest main race time including time penalties plus qualifying race time including time penalties in the respective Groups and Classes.